Soap2G/atlas-opendata-infrastructure/slides.md

 <!--
 "the grid is not anymore the grid", so now we just talk about "distributed heteroneous resources", including Grid, Cloud, HPC, etc.

+I realised the other day that we do not explain well enough what "multi-VO" means: it means that DIRAC (and so "the grid") is offered "as a service", and this is a great solution for small and medium sized VOs
 -->